Talk about your experience at Ecotech and its value to your life.

 This kind of energy self-sufficiency will require technicians who are trained in various areas of green technology and renewable energy, and that's what Ecotech Institute's Renewable Energy Technology college degree program is designed to do.

-In this associate's degree program, you get a solid, two-year college foundation in the fundamentals of clean renewable energy with a focus on engineering technology, and choose your own specialization that prepares you for a growing job field.
+n this associate's degree program, which can be completed in as little as 18 months, you get a solid foundation in the fundamentals of clean renewable energy with a focus on engineering technology, and choose your own specialization that prepares you for a growing job field.

 For instance, Environmental Science and Protection Technicians have a median wage (2012) of $41,240 annually with projected job growth from 2010 to 2020 of 20% to 28%.2